Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: METHODOLOGY

 \subsection{Initial Contour Generation}

-The \underline{I}nitial \underline{C}ontour \underline{G}eneration (ICG) module aims to construct an initial contour for an object instance.
-Based on CenterNet~\cite{zhou2019objects}, both DeepSnake~\cite{peng2020deep} and Dance~\cite{Liu_2021_WACV} initialize a contour from the detected bounding box with a rectangle, while E2EC~\cite{zhang2022e2ec} directly regresses an ordered vertex set as the initial contour.
+The \underline{I}nitial \underline{C}ontour \underline{G}eneration (ICG) module is designed to construct preliminary contours for object instances.
+Leveraging the principles of CenterNet~\cite{zhou2019objects}, both DeepSnake~\cite{peng2020deep} and Dance~\cite{Liu_2021_WACV} initialize a contour from the detected bounding box with a rectangle, whereas E2EC~\cite{zhang2022e2ec} adopts a direct regression of an ordered vertex set to form the initial contour.
 In our PolySnake, we initialize the coarse contours based on the basic setting of E2EC~\cite{zhang2022e2ec}, described next.

 Specifically, given an input RGB image~$\bm{I} \in \mathbb{R}^{H \times W \times 3}$ with width $W$ and height $H$, we first inject it to a backbone network~\cite{yu2018deep}, and obtain a feature map $\bm{F} \in \mathbb{R}^{\frac{H}{R} \times \frac{W}{R} \times D}$, where $R=4$ is the output stride and $D$ denotes the channel number.
 Then, as shown in Fig.~\ref{fig:overview}, the initial contour is generated with three parallel branches.
 The first branch predicts a center heatmap $\bm{Y} \in[0,1] ^{\frac{H}{R} \times \frac{W}{R} \times C}$, where $C$ is the number of object categories.
 The second branch regresses an offset map $\bm{S} \in \mathbb{R}^{\frac{H}{R} \times \frac{W}{R} \times 2N_v}$, where $N_v$ denotes the vertex number to form an object contour.
 Let $(x_i, y_j)$ denote the center coordinate of an object, then its contour can be obtained by adding the predicted offset $\{(\Delta x ^k, \Delta y ^k) | k=1,2,...,N_v\}$ at $(x_i, y_j)$ of $\bm{S}$.
 Moreover, we supplement an extra branch.
 It predicts a category-agnostic boundary map $\bm{B} \in \mathbb{R}^{\frac{H}{R} \times \frac{W}{R}}$, in which each value is a classification confidence (boundary/non-boundary).
 Our motivation is that such a branch can help to extract the more fine-grained features for the perception of object boundaries.
 Note that this branch is only used in the training, which will not cause an extra computation burden for inference.
 During inference, the instance center can be obtained efficiently based on the max pooling operation~\cite{zhou2019objects} on the heatmap $\bm{Y}$.
 Finally, we obtain the initial contour $\bm{C}_0 \in \mathbb{R}^{N_v \times 2}$ used for the following refinements.